YPandas/YPandas.github.io/src/components/blogFiles/deploy_mern.md

 ## Conclusion

 Congratulations!
-You�ve successfully deployed a MERN app on a Linode server using Nginx and PM2.
+You've successfully deployed a MERN app on a Linode server using Nginx and PM2.
 Now your application is running in production with Nginx handling frontend and backend requests, and PM2 managing the backend processes.